naiq/LEA/README.md

 The outputs will be stored in the ``\results`` folder of the path where the fMRI reconstruction model is located

 ### 2. BOLD5000 Dataset
-Run ``python LEA_BOLD.py`` for inference, which is similar to the operations on GOD dataset.
+Run ``python LEA_BOLD.py`` for inference, which is similar to the operations on the GOD dataset.

 ## Acknowledgments

 Our fMRI autoencoder implementation is based on the [MAE](https://github.com/facebookresearch/mae) and [MinD-Vis](https://github.com/zjc062/mind-vis).
 Our image autoencoder implementation is based on [MaskGIT](https://github.com/google-research/maskgit).
-We extend our gratitude to the authors for their excellent work and publicly sharing codes!
+We extend our gratitude to the authors for their excellent work and for publicly sharing codes!

 ## Citation
 ```